* 4-Time League Coach of the Year

 * River Falls High School (Wis.)
 Hall of Fame Inductee

 Farley guided the Bulldogs to a 25-27 record during the 2013 season as the team competed in the A-10 conference for the first time.
-The stop in the A-10 didn't last long as Farley and the Bulldogs will now compete in the BIG EAST conference starting in 2014.
+The stop in the A-10 didn't last long as Farley and the Bulldogs jumped to the BIG EAST Conference in 2014.

 A four-time Horizon League Coach of the Year, Farley has had 68 players earn all-conference honors, and 27 of his former players have signed professional baseball contracts, including current St. Louis Cardinal hurler Pat Neshek.